-A jump host (also known as a jump server) is an intermediary host or an SSH gateway to a remote network, through which a connection can be made to another host in a dissimilar security zone, for example a demilitarized zone (DMZ).
+A jump host (also known as a jump server) is an intermediary host or an SSH gateway to a remote network, through which a connection can be made to another host in a different security zone, for example, a demilitarized zone (DMZ).
 It bridges two dissimilar security zones and offers controlled access between them.

 A jump host should be highly secured and monitored especially when it spans a private network and a DMZ with servers providing services to users on the internet.